-- NodeJS is a simple language to use and the team has adequate knowledge on it. - The Cloud system would help us edit the watermark logo easily and have it affect all future videos - Mac OS and Windows will give True360 the ability to benefit from consumers who use both OS's. - The Database will allow True360 to monitor and record the videos being published in their brand's name. - Being able to publish on multiple platforms will allow for more exposure for the videos to be seen and published.
+- NodeJS is a simple language to use and the team has adequate knowledge on it. - Mac OS and Windows will give True360 the ability to benefit from consumers who use both OS's. - The Database will allow True360 to monitor and record the videos being published in their brand's - Being able to publish on multiple platforms will allow for more exposure for the videos to be seen and published.